DMW2151/building-on-dok8s/readme.md

 The full list of modules, variables, outputs, and resources provisioned by Terraform are available within the Terraform [Readme](./terraform/dev/readme.md).
 For those who are interested, these are auto-generated via the [terraform-docs](https://terraform-docs.io/user-guide/introduction/) utility.

-The plan runs in about 6-8 min.
-Once it's successfully run, I configure my local machine to use the context for the newly provisioned cluster.
-In a more serious deployment, we'd likely want to lock this down a bit more, but for my purposes, this is fine.
+The plan runs in about 6-8 min and once it finished, I configured my local machine to use the context for the newly provisioned cluster.

 ```bash
 export DIGITALOCEAN__CLUSTER_ID=`(terraform output cluster-id | cut -d':' -f3 | sed 's/\"//g')`